BolajiAyodeji/Blogposts/ck2cr59pe00l0p4s13oflo2z4.md

 Once satisfied `git checkout master` to return to the master branch.

-You can also make changes to the pull request and push back to GitHub as a new commit or pull request.
+You can also make changes to the pull request and push it back to GitHub as a new commit or pull request.

 After making your changes: